HaikuTeam/docs/using-haiku/advanced-editing-haiku-as-code.md

 ##### eventHandlers {#eventHandlers}

-The **eventHandlers** object describes how you want your Haiku to respond to events such as UI events (e.g., a user's mouse click) and lifecycle events (e.g., the component's instantiation).
+The **eventHandlers** object describes how you want your project to respond to events such as UI events (e.g., a user's mouse click) and lifecycle events (e.g., the component's instantiation).

 ```
 "#box": {                           // <- CSS selector determines which elements in the template to match